DreamCatcher07/GnomesWell1/README.md

 ## Known Issues / Limitations
 - Rope physics may jitter slightly at higher speeds.
 - Currently only one level (prototype).
-- Limited sound effects (background music placeholder only).

 ---